 Follow us on Instagram for daily family inspiration.

 Your child comes to you and wants some milk.
-You ask for them to hang on a second while you finish what you were doing.
+You ask for them to hang on a second while you finish what you are doing.
 But your impatient child decided to take matters into their own hands and get their milk for themselves.

-The milk ends up all over the floor at the most inconvenient time–right before your friend is coming over for a playdate and you’re already running behind.
+The milk ends up all over the floor at the most inconvenient time –right before your friend is coming over for a playdate and you’re already running behind.